For 29 years, a group of visionary community leaders has ensured Elm’s success through their extraordinary gifts of time, treasure, and talent!

 Evelyn Gard (she/her/hers)

-Evie is an advocate for community engagement through collaborations with Yale University for MacNeil/Lehrer’s By the People project, the Festival of Arts and Ideas, WNPR, and national media to promote open dialogue and discourse on matters of civic relevance.
-She is a firm believer in the power of mentoring and devotes time to multiple students each semester, to provide guidance and opportunities through her professional affiliations.
-Evie’s work has been recognized by Business New Haven (Rising Stars), Connecticut Business Times (Twenty Noteworthy Women).
+Evie is an advocate for community engagement and collaborated with Yale University for the MacNeil/Lehrer By the People project.
+She has also worked with the Festival of Arts and Ideas, WNPR, and national media to promote open dialogue and discourse on matters of civic relevance.
+Evie is a firm believer in the power of mentoring and has provided guidance and opportunities to scores of emerging professionals through her networks.
+Her work has been recognized by Business New Haven (Rising Stars), Connecticut Business Times (Twenty Noteworthy Women).
 In 2018 she was awarded PRSA’s Practitioner of the Year Award, and New Have Biz’s Inaugural Women Who Mean Business Award.

 Frank Mitchell (he/him/osai) | Planning Committee